dailydevops/extensions.hosting.winforms/src/NetEvolve.Extensions.Hosting.WinForms/README.md

 }
 ```

-Therefore, you can use the `Microsoft.Extensions.DependencyInjection` to register services and inject them into your forms.
+Therefore, you can use for example the `Microsoft.Extensions.DependencyInjection` to register services and inject them into your forms.

 ```csharp
 namespace WinForms;